Home / publications / briefings /

 This briefing focuses on asylum seekers receiving support from the government.
 There are three types of support available. ...
 Click to read more.

 Section 98 support is a form of temporary assistance for people who have applied for and are awaiting a decision on whether they will receive Section 95 support, which is the support provided while people are awaiting a decision on their asylum application.
+This includes accommodation and financial support payments, or, if someone already has a place to stay (for example, with friends or family), financial support payments only.
 Section 95 support is available to those with an asylum claim or appeal outstanding, as well as to refused asylum seekers who had children in their household when their appeal rights were exhausted.
 Section 4 support is provided to people whose asylum claims have been finally refused but who are destitute and unable to leave the UK.

-Local authority and regional data on asylum accommodation is only available from December 2022 onwards.
+Local authority and regional data on asylum accommodation is available from 2014 onwards for dispersal accommodation figures.
+However, comprehensive local authority and regional data covering all support types is only available from October 2022 onwards.
 Information on the type of contingency accommodation used—such as hotels or other facilities—is also only available from this date.

-The use of contingency accommodation to house asylum seekers has increased significantly since the pandemic.
-At the end of Q1 2020, only 5% of asylum seekers were housed in contingency accommodation, but by 31 December 2024 over a third were staying in such facilities, mostly hotels (Figure 1).
+The use of contingency accommodation to house asylum seekers increased significantly between 2021 and 2023.
+At the end of Q1 2020, only 5% of asylum seekers were housed in contingency accommodation, but by 31 December 2023, 41% were staying in such facilities, mostly hotels – though this had fallen to 21% by the first quarter of 2026 (Figure 1).

-This rise closely followed the overall increase in asylum seeker numbers.
-Between Q1 2014 and Q3 2023, the number of asylum seekers receiving accommodation support grew from 28,300 to 119,000 people (an increase of 320%), while the use of dispersal housing increased by only 113% (from 27,300 to 58,400) (Figure 1).
+The increase followed an overall increase in asylum seeker numbers.
+Between Q1 2014 and Q4 2023, the number of people in support rose from 31,000 to 111,000, more than tripling, while the use of dispersal housing only just doubled, increasing from 27,000 to 56,000 (Figure 1).
 This suggests that nearly two-thirds of the recent increase in people receiving asylum accommodation was made up of people moving into contingency accommodation, primarily hotels.

 Figure 1